 - The job can be performed by a company's employee or an outsider.

 - The job's intricacy and deadline can have an impact.
-For example, OSHA is more likely to classify an operation as construction than maintenance the more complex it is.
+For example, the more complex an operation is OSHA is more likely to classify it as construction than maintenance.

 In conclusion, over the years, OSHA has worked very hard to introduce safety standards that cater to the need of each industry individually.
 These safety standards eliminate the myth that construction and general industry standards are interchangeable.
-There are no guidelines for an employer to follow when deciding whether to use general industry OSHA standards or construction standards.
+There are no guidelines for an employer to follow when deciding whether to use general industry OSHA or construction standards.
 OSHA gives recommendations, but the employer must choose which standard to apply in each situation.
-The employer may have to frequently make this decision on a scenario basis and adhere to the standard's more stringent standards when in doubt.
+When in doubt, the employer may frequently make this decision on a scenario basis and adhere to the standard's more stringent standards.